mysociety/parlparse/members.md

 ### people.xml

-Links together groups of MPs from all-members.xml and Lords from peers-ucl.xml who are the same real world person.
+Links together groups of MPs, Lords and other person data who are the same real world person.
 Usually this is because they have the same name and are in the same constituency.
 Sometimes someone changes constituency between two parliaments, such as Shaun Woodward (Witney) and Shaun Woodward (St Helens South).
 This file records that they are the same person.
 Also includes offices from `ministers.xml` which were held by that person.

 {% highlight xml %}
 <person id="uk.org.publicwhip/person/10597" latestname="Paddy Tipping">